ajventer/pyKAN/README.md

 1. Global settings holding list of known KSP installation directories
 2. Per KSPDir settings on top of that
 3. Fetch repository data from CKAN
+4. Ability to install incompatible mods.
+Settings contain minKSPversion and maxKSPversion per install.
+By default these are set to the KSP version.
+User can override to, for example, allow mods that are maxed at 1.0.0 to install in 1.1.0.

 ##Todo:
 1. List available modules